Equipment Problems of Honda Civic - part 1

 Ac evaporator leaking along with ac condenser and ac compressor confirmed by Honda dealership.

-all problems of the 2018 Honda Civic
+8 Equipment problem of the 2019 Honda Civic

 I had gotten a new battery because one point after work, my car would not start.
 I then got installed a brand new battery, and it still wouldn’t turn on.
 The only things that turned on were the dashboard, but no noise coming from the front engine compartment.
 I tried turning it on after, but it wouldn’t start at all.
 I then got it towed to an auto shop and they installed a new starter.
 The new starter worked for a month before another incident in a walmart parking lot where it would not start after turning the key multiple times.
 After a few times it started and I drove it again to the same auto shop.
 The auto shop had no trouble starting it, they turned it on and off several times without any fault.
 That was in July of 2025.
 Fast forward a few weeks later, there was two instances in which the car did the same thing, the engine was not turning on only the front dashboard lights.
 After the first try it turned on.
 Now on 8/22/2025 as I was driving on the highway going 75mph the car stopped decelerating.
 Pressing the gas pedal did nothing.
 It stopped completely, thankfully I was able to stop on the side of the highway but it was still a very dangerous situation had it been another time during the day.
 This time, the engine compartment, once the key was turned was simply making a noise but not starting or “turning over”.
 I lifted up the hood and noticed that when the key was inserted the engine compartment was shaking.
 I got it towed to the same auto shop awaiting the results.
 I looked up the symptoms for a faulty fuel state and my car is showing to have a lot of the same as it would be that.

-all problems of the 2019 Honda Civic
+See all problems of the 2019 Honda Civic 🔎.

 The android auto keep cutting in and out disconnecting from the wired connection.
 Every 10mins.

-all problems of the 2024 Honda Civic
+See all problems of the 2024 Honda Civic 🔎.

 Component that failed: the air conditioning system evaporator core failed, causing refrigerant leakage.
 The vehicle was inspected and diagnosed by a Honda dealership, which confirmed the failure and provided a written quote for replacement.
 The component is still installed and available for inspection.
 Safety risk: when the evaporator leaks, the a/c system loses refrigerant and stops cooling.
 This prevents the defrost/defog system from working properly, which can lead to poor visibility through the windshield in humid or rainy weather.
 In hot conditions, lack of cooling can also cause driver fatigue and heat stress, creating a safety risk for occupants.
 Confirmation of problem: yes, the problem was confirmed by a Honda dealership after the condenser was already replaced under Honda’s extended warranty.
 Inspection by manufacturer/others: yes, the vehicle was inspected by a Honda dealership.
 Honda corporate was contacted but declined to cover the evaporator, even though the condenser was covered under warranty due to a known defect in the a/c system.
 Warning lamps or symptoms: there were no warning lamps or dashboard messages.
 The only symptom was a loss of a/c cooling.
 After recharging the system, the a/c worked temporarily but will lose effectiveness again as refrigerant continues to leak.
 Summary: this is a premature failure of a critical climate control component that is widespread among 2016–2018 Honda Civics.
 Honda already extended warranty coverage for defective condensers in these models, but evaporator failures are also common and part of the same defective a/c system.
 The high cost of repair (quoted over $2,000) combined with the safety risks of poor windshield defogging and cabin overheating warrant NHTSA investigation and corrective action.

-all problems of the 2016 Honda Civic
+See all problems of the 2016 Honda Civic 🔎.

 On August 5, 2025, my 2023 Honda Civic sport (VIN: 2hgfe2f5xph505027) was involved in a minor collision at approximately 5–10 mph.
 The vehicle sustained only cosmetic damage—no intrusion into the engine bay, and no damage to wheels, tires, or suspension.
 However, the Honda dealership diagnosed the brake master cylinder and brake booster as “broken due to impact. ” these components were replaced, and the repair cost was billed to my insurance company.
 This diagnosis is highly questionable given the nature of the impact and the lack of visible or structural damage to braking components.
 I have since learned that 2020–2022 Honda Civic models were subject to a recall related to premature failure of the brake master cylinder and booster.
 Although my car is a 2023 model, the failure of these components under such minor impact conditions suggests that the same or similar defective parts may have been used.
 If this is the case, it presents a significant safety risk.
 I am requesting that NHTSA investigate whether: 1.
 The 2023 model brake components are affected by similar defects as earlier model years.
 2. This incident is part of a broader pattern that warrants further manufacturer investigation or recall.
 Please investigate this issue for the safety of other Honda Civic owners.

-all problems of the 2023 Honda Civic
+13 Equipment problem of the 2024 Honda Civic

 Nothing.